Can this carb curb a creeping waistline?

 That said, people in the Western world probably aren’t eating enough rice.

-In the study, Asian countries where people consumed several hundreds of grams of rice per day had far less obesity than Western countries where rice consumption was in the 15 to 32 grams per day range.
+In the study, Asian countries where people consumed several hundred grams of rice per day had far less obesity than Western countries where rice consumption was in the 15 to 32 grams per day range.

-Researchers estimate that getting people worldwide to eat just 50 grams of rice per day — roughly a quarter cup — would lower the global obesity rate by 1 percent.
+Researchers estimate that if people worldwide were to eat just 50 grams of rice per day — roughly a quarter cup — the global obesity rate would decrease by 1 percent.

 So, why not start with yourself?